 Emergency calls can involve actual or future threats of physical violence.
-This violence might be directed not only in or at the school building, students, staff, and campus but also at nearby buildings on or off school grounds.
+This violence might be directed not only in or at IHE buildings, students, staff, and areas on campus but also at nearby buildings off campus.

-“Active shooter situations” are defined10 as those where an individual is “actively engaged in killing or attempting to kill people in a confined and populated area.”11 Unfortunately, schools face active shooter situations as well.
+“Active shooter situations” are defined18 as those where an individual is “actively engaged in killing or attempting to kill people in a confined and populated area.”19 Unfortunately, IHEs face active shooter situations as well.

-The better first responders and school personnel are able to discern these threats and react swiftly, the more lives can be saved.
-This is particularly true in an active shooter situation at a school where law enforcement responds to a 911 call of shots fired.
-Many young and innocent lives are at risk in such a concentrated space.
-This is why it is critical that schools work with first responders, emergency management staff, and all community partners to identify, prepare, prevent, and effectively respond to an active shooter situation in a coordinated fashion.
+The better first responders and IHE personnel are able to discern these threats and react swiftly, the more lives can be saved.
+This is particularly true in an active shooter situation where law enforcement responds to a 911 call of shots fired.
+Many innocent lives are at risk in concentrated areas.
+This is why it is critical that IHEs work with their community partners (e.g., first responders, emergency managers) to identify, prepare, prevent, and effectively respond to an active shooter situation in a coordinated fashion.

 Active shooter situations are unpredictable and evolve quickly.
-Because of this, individuals must be prepared to deal with an active shooter situation before law enforcement officer arrive on the scene.
+Because of this, individuals must be prepared to deal with an active shooter situation before law enforcement personnel arrive on the scene.